Reports say Mueller probe now examining possible obstruction

-The special counsel appointed to investigate Russian influence in the 2016 presidential campaign is now examining whether President Donald Trump tried to obstruct justice, The Washington Post reported Wednesday evening.
+The special counsel appointed to investigate Russian influence in the 2016 presidential campaign is now examining whether President Donald Trump tried to obstruct justice, it has been reported.

 Accusations of obstruction arose last month when Trump fired FBI Director James Comey.
 Comey testified in a Senate hearing last week that he believed he was fired "because of the Russia investigation."